leontabak/frontend-nanodegree-mobile-portfolio/README.md

 1) Optimization of PageSpeed Insights score for index.html

+  - replace pizzeria.jpg with smaller version of image, scaled to match size at which it will be displayed

   - load scripts asynchronously

   - inline specifications of style

+  - use Google's WebFont API to load fonts

 2) Optimization of the frames per second rate in views/pizza.html

   - steps taken
-    * create smaller version of an image (so that size of image in file matches the size with which it will be drawn)
+    * create smaller version of pizza.png so that size of the image in file matches the size with which it will be drawn

     * move repeated operations out of loops
+      > program computes sines of just five angles---compute these values before entering the loop, store values in an array, and then retrieve values as needed for operations inside the loop

-    * draw only as many pizzas as are needed to fill the screen with an array of pizzas
+    * draw only as many pizzas as are needed to fill the screen with an array of pizzas---instead of 200, draw 24

     * search through DOM to find and collect nodes that belong to a specified class just once